kyma-project/kyma/docs/service-catalog/docs/012-details-provisioning-and-binding.md

 ### Delete a ServiceBinding

 Kyma unbinding can be achieved in two ways:
 - Delete the ServiceBindingUsage.
-The Binding Usage Controller deletes the Secret injection but the Secret itself still exists in the Namespace.
+The Binding Usage Controller deletes the Secret injection, but the Secret itself still exists in the Namespace.
 - Delete the ServiceBinding.
 It deletes the Secret and triggers the deletion of all related ServiceBindingUsages.

 ![Kyma unbinding](./assets/unbinding.png)